tuckerweibell/recipe/src/components/EzField/EzField.md

 ### Multiple choice input field

 Allows the user to choose between a fixed set of options by offering a list of grouped radio buttons or check boxes.
-Use `type="checkbox"` to enable the user to select multiple choices, or `type="radio"` to enable the user to select only one choice.
+Use `type="checkbox"` to allow multiple choices to be selected, or `type="radio"` to allow only a single selection.

+Use the `options` prop to provide an array of options for selection.
+Each option requires a `label` and a `value`.
+Options may optionally be `disabled` where necessary.

 ```jsx
 () => {